valerie035/data-analytics-winter-2025/module_6/README.md

 - Connect Looker to a data source and explore data
 - Build and customize dashboards
 - Apply filters for interactive dashboard elements
-- Share dashboards and schedule reports
+- Share dashboards

-## Video Lessons - Complete by class Wednesday
+## Video Lessons - Complete by class Wednesday/Saturday

 _Watch the videos below, edit the markdown file with an x in the checkbox when complete, then commit changes._